When Sunny Days Aren’t So Sunny

 My children love creating, and I’m always looking for ways to help them share God’s love.
 We keep simple craft items on hand to create uplifting art throughout the summer.
 Sometimes we send to homebound grandparents, sick friends or someone who’s lost a loved one.
 We find easy craft ideas on Pinterest for the nursing home – whatever might bring a little sunshine in from the outside.

 You may even want to introduce them to Bible journaling.
-Check out DaySpring’s Illustrated Faith store to find goodies and tools to help you get started.
+Check out DaySpring’s Bible journaling shop to find goodies and tools to help you get started.
 Summer is the perfect time to reflect on God’s Word together.

 Stand for Someone